ipfs/kubo/docs/config.md

 where each datastore is represented by a json object.
 Datastores can wrap other datastores to provide extra functionality (eg metrics, logging, or caching).

-This can be changed manually, however, if you make any changes that require a different on-disk structure, you will need to run the [ipfs-ds-convert tool](https://github.com/ipfs/ipfs-ds-convert) to migrate data into the new structures.

 For more information on possible values for this configuration option, see [docs/datastores.md](datastores.md)